 Speaking of which, stay tuned for the next article, which will invariably be about how we are fighting off crypto-miners 😀.

-See the release announcement if you’d like to learn more about Earthly CI, which is powered by this service.
+See the GA announcement for Earthly Satellites and the release announcement for Earthly CI if you’d like to learn more about the products this service powers.
 And stay tuned for more sharing of engineering

 complaints challenges in the future.

-I’d like to thank Brandon and Corey for sharing the journey of building this service publically - challenges and successes.
+I’d like to thank Brandon and Corey for sharing the journey of building this service publicly - challenges and successes.
 Your openness is appreciated. - Adam↩︎